FikZnaet1/file/README.md

-this is a red me file
+this is a read me file
 and idk what write in this file :/